apache/echarts-doc/en/option/series/line.md

 + `false`: Follow the interval strategy with [axisLabel.interval](~xAxis.axisLabel.interval).

 ## hoverAnimation(boolean) = true
-Whether to enable the animation effect when mouse is on the symbol.
+Set this to `false` to prevent the animation effect when the mouse is hovering over a symbol

 {{ use: partial-legend-hover-link }}